mica-web/mica-web.github.io/collections/_learn/00_tools/slack.md

 All updates about the class, meeting links, Q&A about assignments, etc. -- the vast majority of Slack communication -- will happen via Slack.

 {: .callout}
-🤔This isn't a change brought about by teaching online.
+🤔 This isn't a change brought about by teaching online.
 Even in the semesters when my courses have met in person, we've used Slack.

 ## Getting started